calavell/CV/README.md

 - B.B.S Lang in Business studies and French
 - 2.1
-- Recipient of the First CLass Book prize for academic excellence 2016.
+- Recipient of the First Class Book prize for academic excellence 2016.

 #### Personal Achievements